 For many visitors, the wonders of the pine barrens—like many natural places in New Hampshire—have long been inaccessible.
 Unpredictable footing, exposed roots, and varying trail widths make navigation difficult for people using wheelchairs or pushing strollers, for families exploring with young children, for grandparents—for anyone in need of more secure footing.

-Last fall, when the Ossipee trail opened to the public, a new chapter began for the pine barrens—and for the Conservancy.
+When the Ossipee trail opened to the public in Fall 2018, a new chapter began for the pine barrens—and for the Conservancy.
 “A critical part of our mission is connecting people to nature in meaningful ways,” says Mark Zankel, executive director.
 “This trail helps us expand this part of our mission, reaching out to include all abilities and all ages, giving more people a chance to discover and enjoy our state’s natural beauty.”

 The trail sends a message, notes Mark Race, who had to figure out how to navigate the world all over again after an accident when he was 24.
 “It’s a place where you’re the same—not special.
 You can get out there just like everyone else.
 It takes the ‘dis’ out of ‘disability.’”
 Race, who uses a manual wheelchair, is supervisor of the NH Spinal Cord Injury Association and Granite State Independent Living’s peer group mentor program—and he anticipates many GSIL group outings to the Ossipee trail in the years to come.
 “You can smell the earth, here, watch the birds—and it’s great to learn about the history of the pine barrens, too,” he says, noting the educational kiosk and trail guide, which teach visitors about the woods they’re exploring.

 Oasis in the City: Manchester Cedar Swamp